 The word distortion has different meanings depending on who you ask.
 For some, they immediately think of “distorting words or phrases” wherein someone takes what you have said and twists it into something else.
 For others, they picture a distorted image.
 A guitarist sees distortion as an effect for applying to their guitar’s sound.
 A sound tech sees distortion as a bad sound reflecting a problem in the audio system.
+That’s audio distortion.

-Reasons for distortion
+Reasons for audio distortion

 - A microphone or sound source, like a computer, is being overloaded with sound.
 Regarding microphones, the microphone can’t handle the volume level which it’s detecting and thus distorts the sound that it’s sending into the sound system.
 In the case of other sound sources like a computer, you might push the volume level within the computer software past a point which the computer’s hard can handle.
 Thus, it sends out a distorted sound.

 - Speakers are being pushed beyond their limits.
 Working in live audio production, you might have the occasion of working on equipment not set up to handle loud volumes that your gig requires.
 Pushing speakers to produce louder sounds than they were meant to produce will lead to a distorted output.